eyob721/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     -   a function that compares two strings.
 Similar to the string function strcmp().
 -   4-rev_array.c
     -   a function that reverses an array.
+-   5-string_toupper.c
+    -   a function that converts lowercase letters in a string to upper case.

 ## Advanced